 During the towing, at the exception of a few deck hands, the barge was living in idle.
 In the gangways, some Americans with a stinking cigar in their mouth had installed games tables around which they spent long hours playing poker accompanied by large glasses of whiskey.

-Because of this, a thick smoke cloud and a smell of cold tobacco floated on the ceiling of the cabins and decayed the atmosphere.
+As a result a thick smoke cloud and a smell of cold tobacco was floating in the cabins, decaying the atmosphere.

-The diving bell in which I spent a few hours studying the various gas circuits that were in so that I get able to identify them in case of problems and isolate them in the dark.
+The diving bell into which I did spend a few hours studying the various gas circuits that were in it so that I got able to identify them in case of problems and eventually could isolate them in the dark.

-The huge claw that was actually hanging at the surface and around which I shall have to move without any visibility.
+The huge claw that was actually hanging at the surface and around which I would have to move without any visibility.

-The chamber, in which I was going to live in the next few days.
+The chamber, in which I was going to live for the next few days.

-I also spent a lot of hours with chamber operators who taught me in the art of making breathing mixtures.
-In short everything I saw, passionate me.
+I also spent a lot of hours with the chamber operators who taught me how to make breathing mixtures.
+In short everything I saw, passionated me.

 Then finally, on January 17 the weather calmed and for the first time in my career I went into saturation.

-The three colleagues who accompanied me were Maurice, the one with which I was going to do team, Alain the Tahitian and a Canadian diver which I have unfortunately forgotten the name.
-Fourteen hours, start of the pressurization.
+The three colleagues who accompanied me were Maurice, the one with which I was going to do team up, Alain the Tahitian and a Canadian diver whose name I have unfortunately forgotten.
+At 2:00 PM, the start of the pressurization began.

-The chamber is compressed with air up to ten meters to bring the partial pressure of oxygen to 420 mb.
+The chamber was compressed with air up to ten meters to bring the partial pressure of oxygen to 420 mb.

 - Everything Ok guys?
 Yann asked.